AnnieSantts/AnnieSantts/README.md

 - 👋 Hi, I’m @AnnieSantts
 - 👀 I’m interested in learn more about coding
-- 🌱 I’m currently learning HTML, Javascript and CSS.
+- 🌱 I’m currently learning JAVA, HTML, Javascript and CSS.
 - 💞️ I’m looking to collaborate on whateaver i can.
 - 📫 How to reach me : Insta annie.santts